shiv4ngi/shiv4ngi/README.md

 # 👋👋 Welcome Peeps !!!

 Hello!
-I’m Shivangi, a React JS developer with a penchant for creating code that’s both ✨stylish and functional✨.
-With over 3 years of experience, I turn complex problems into elegant solutions, Driven by a passion for creating engaging and innovative digital experiences, I am constantly exploring new technologies and techniques to enhance user experiences.
+I'm Shivangi, a React JS developer with a penchant for creating code that's both ✨stylish and functional✨.
+With over three years of experience, I turn complex problems into elegant solutions.
+Driven by a passion for creating engaging and innovative digital experiences, I am constantly exploring new technologies and techniques to enhance user experiences.

-When I’m not coding, you can find me experimenting with new UI/UX design trends or chugging on coffee machine☕️.
+When I'm not coding, you can find me experimenting with new UI/UX design trends or enjoying a cup of coffee from the coffee machine☕️.

 ## 🏢  Where I'm Making Magic Happen:
 - Handcrafting beautiful and responsive websites as Sr. Full Stack Developer at Tagbin Services Pvt.
 Ltd.